 Once you have defrosted your chicken (by whichever method you choose) – cook it immediately!

 This will help you (and your fellow dinner companions) from dealing with a bout of food poisoning.

 Defrost Chicken in the Refrigerator

-If you don’t absolutely need to eat chicken tonight, I highly recommend choosing another meal to cook and defrosting your chicken in the best possible way – by putting it in the refrigerator.
+If you don’t absolutely need to eat chicken tonight, I highly recommend choosing another meal to cook and defrosting your chicken in the best possible way – by using the refrigerator method.

 That’s right – the SAFEST way to thaw frozen chicken is in your refrigerator.